AlysonRTY/AlysonRTY/README.md

 <h2 align="center">🚀 About Me</h2>

 I'm a passionate junior web developer based in Berlin, focused on creating clean, efficient, and user-friendly web applications.
 I'm constantly learning and expanding my skill set to become a better developer every day.
+Currently working on a MERN stack web app.
+A quacktastic community where users share duck pictures and way more! 🦆

 - 🔭 Currently working on improving my React/Next.js skills
 - 🌱 Learning TypeScript and advanced JavaScript concepts